sebastienh/textually.net/content/en/documentation/markdown/mdStrikethrough.md

 # Strikethrough

-The _strikethrough_ implementation in Stylo is based on the GitHub Flavored Markdown(GFM), see [strikethrough extension](https://github.github.com/gfm/#strikethrough-extension-) for more information.
+The _strikethrough_ implementation in Stylo/Nodio is based on the GitHub Flavored Markdown(GFM), see [strikethrough extension](https://github.github.com/gfm/#strikethrough-extension-) for more information.

 ## Syntax